actions/runner/docs/adrs/0000-composite-actions.md

 - In actions, we have the idea of [defaults](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#defaultsrun) , which allow you to specify a shell and working directory in one location, rather then on each step.
 - However, `shell` is currently required in composite run steps
   - In regular run steps, it is optional, and defaults to a different value based on the OS.
-- We could make it optional in composite run steps, and follow the trend of workflow run steps and add the `defaults` functionality
- - However, encouraging action authors to explicitly state the `shell` forces them to do the right thing regarding considering cross platform support.
- - We can change this in the future as needed, but for now its largely a convenience feature that adds no new functionality, let's wait on more user feedback before we consider this further.
+- We want to prioritize the right experience for the consumer, and make the action author continue to explicitly set these values.
+We can consider improving this experience in the future.

 ## Consequences

 - Workflows are now more reusable across multiple workflow files
 - Composite actions implement most of the existing workflow run steps, with room to expand these in the future
+- Feature flags will control this rollout